 You finally have a real kitchen (see ya, hot pot and mini fridge).
 Now it's time to stock it.
 Here are the next-level essentials that will allow you to cook, eat and entertain in style.

-Chic, sturdy and incredibly versatile, this is the pan you'd want to own even if it costs $250 instead of $25.
+Chic, sturdy and incredibly versatile, this is the affordable pan every home cook needs to own.
 Dutch babies, shakshuka, roast chicken, burgers — almost anything worth cooking is better in cast iron, thanks to its heat-retaining heft and nonstick surface.
 Plus, it's good looking enough to go from oven to table.
 And when you consider it'll last you well into your retirement, the cost-per-use over a lifetime makes it practically free.

 Another multitasker that makes life that much easier and food that much better is the mesh strainer.
 For starters, you can use it to rinse fruit, but its real genius lies in the fine mesh of its bowl.
 A strainer makes a great flour sifter for baking fluffy birthday cakes.
 Use it to dust confectioners' sugar in a perfect shower on pancakes.
 You can line one with cheesecloth or paper towels to drain ricotta and yogurt.
 And it's great for catching lumps in puddings, custards and purees — even your Thanksgiving gravy.